neondatabase/website/content/docs/guides/flyway-multiple-environments.md

 insert into person (ID, NAME) values (3, 'Ms. Smith');
 ```

-In the following steps, you'll run the migration on each environment, in order, by specifying the environment's configuration file in the `flyway migrate` command.
+In the following steps, you'll run the migration on each environment in order by specifying the environment's configuration file in the `flyway migrate` command.
 You'll start with your `development` environment, then `staging`, and then finally, `production`.

 ### Run the migration on your development environment